johanlajili/lajlii.com/content/posts/post-1.md

 <!-- more -->

-**Note : this is not a lesson in Japanese, but an introduction to how different language can be has different as Haskell and C. I'll purposedely focus on the most idiomatic parts of the language**
+**Note : this is not a lesson in Japanese, but an introduction to how different language can be as different as Haskell and C. I'll purposedely focus on the most idiomatic parts of the language**

 If japanese was a programming language, it would feature the following concepts: